Aroosa-A/My-Portfolio-Website/README.md

 As a user
 So that I can show other my work
 I want a Home page with my picture saying hello and about me.

+As a user
+So that I can show others my experience
+I want a CV page which shows all my skills, experiences and education.

+As a user
+So that I can move around in web app on different pages I want a NavBar which gives me options to choose and go on other pages.

+As a user
+So that other can connect with me through social media I want a footer which keeps links to my social media accounts.
 ```

 ### Solution